Particular/docs.particular.net/servicecontrol/powershell.md

 ---
 title: Managing ServiceControl via PowerShell
-reviewed: 2021-04-17
+reviewed: 2021-08-23
 ---

 ## ServiceControl PowerShell

-ServiceControl version 1.7 introduced a new graphical management utility to add, remove, update and delete instances of the ServiceControl service.
-These actions and some additional tools are also available via a PowerShell module called `ServiceControlMgmt`.
+Before the graphical management utility existed to set up ServiceControl, PowerShell actions were used to add, remove, update and delete instances of ServiceControl.

 ## Prerequisites

-ServiceControlMgmt PowerShell module is compatible with PowerShell 5.
+The ServiceControlMgmt PowerShell module is called `ServiceControlMgmt` and is compatible with PowerShell 5.
 Versions of PowerShell later than 5 (including PowerShell Core) are not supported and might not work as expected.

-NOTE: In order to run PowerShell cmdlets, the PowerShell execution policy needs to be set to `Unrestricted` or a bypass neds to be granted to the module file.
+NOTE: In order to run PowerShell cmdlets, the PowerShell execution policy needs to be set to `Unrestricted` or a bypass needs to be granted to the module file.
 Refer to the PowerShell documentation on how to change the execution policy.

 ## Loading and running the PowerShell module